iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 * Thursday & Friday before FOSDEM Brussels
 * One large conference room (~50 people)

-Note: Main event where open source and non open source come together and discuss upcoming extensions and long term plans for the future of xmpp.
+Note: Main event where open source and non open source people come together and discuss upcoming extensions and long term plans for the future of xmpp.
 This year discussions included better message archiving like storing messages and meta information for that message (delivered, read) together) and also MIX as a successor to MUC as group chat protocol.

 Very intense two days.